-- 7. Economic operators from other Member States shall not be obliged to undergo such registration or certification in order to participate in a public contract.
+7. Economic operators from other Member States shall not be obliged to undergo such registration or certification in order to participate in a public contract.
 The contracting authorities shall recognise equivalent certificates from bodies established in other Member States.
-They shall also accept other equivalent means of proof. - 8.
-Upon request, Member States shall make available to other Member States any information relating to the documents produced as evidence that the economic operators fulfil the requirements to be registered in the list of approved economic operators or as evidence that economic operators from another Member State possess an equivalent certification.
+They shall also accept other equivalent means of proof.

+8. Upon request, Member States shall make available to other Member States any information relating to the documents produced as evidence that the economic operators fulfil the requirements to be registered in the list of approved economic operators or as evidence that economic operators from another Member State possess an equivalent certification.

+SUBSECTION 2

-SUBSECTION 2 REDUCTION OF NUMBERS OF CANDIDATES, TENDERS AND SOLUTIONS
+REDUCTION OF NUMBERS OF CANDIDATES, TENDERS AND SOLUTIONS

-Reduction of the number of otherwise qualified candidates to be invited to participate [Directive 2004/18/EC: Art.
-44(3)]
+Reduction of the number of otherwise qualified candidates to be invited to participate

-- In restricted procedures, competitive procedures with negotiation, competitive dialogue procedures and innovation partnerships, contracting authorities may limit the number of candidates meeting the selection criteria that they will invite to tender or to conduct a dialogue, provided a sufficient number of qualified candidates is available. - 2.
-The contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, the objective and non-discriminatory criteria or rules they intend to apply, the minimum number of candidates they intend to invite and, where appropriate, the maximum number.
+- 1. In restricted procedures, competitive procedures with negotiation, competitive dialogue procedures and innovation partnerships, contracting authorities may limit the number of candidates meeting the selection criteria that they will invite to tender or to conduct a dialogue, provided the minimum number, in accordance with paragraph 2, of qualified candidates is available. - The contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, the objective and non-discriminatory criteria or rules they intend to apply, the minimum number of candidates they intend to invite and, where appropriate, the maximum number.